AlexWendland/public-note/OMSCS/CS6200/Week 3 - Homework 2 (unassessed) .md

 > [!question] 4.11 Length of the shortest cycle
 > Give an algorithm that takes as input a directed graph with positive edge lengths, and returns the length of the shortest cycle in the graph (if the graph is acyclic, it should say so).
 Your algorithm should take time at most $O(\vert V \vert^3)$.

+Run the [[Floyd-Warshall algorithm]] and return the length of the minimum entry on the diagonal.
+If they are all infinite then return that it is acyclic.

 >[!question] 4.21 Currency exchange
 >Shortest path algorithms can be applied in currency trading.
 Let $c_1, c_2, \ldots , c_n$ be various currencies; for instance, $c_1$ might be dollars, $c_2$ pounds, and $c_3$ lire.
 For any two currencies $c_i$ and $c_j$ , there is an exchange rate $r_{i,j}$ ; this means that you can purchase $r_{i,j}$ units of currency $c_j$ in exchange for one unit of $c_i$.
 These exchange rates satisfy the condition that $r_{i,j} \cdot r_{j,i} < 1$, so that if you start with a unit of currency $c_i$, change it into currency $c_j$ and then convert back to currency $c_i$, you end up with less than one unit of currency $c_i$ (the difference is the cost of the transaction).